jarilammi/nameserver/README.md

 Whenever a client is able to reach a nameserver, it means that there is at least one loadbalancer or webserver available in that region.

 If the network disconnects between the regions, there should still be a server available.
-If that outage lasts long enough, the local server will be eventually be resolved correctly and the service restored even if the Network connectivity didn't.
+If that outage lasts long enough, the local server will eventually be resolved correctly and the service restored even if the Network connectivity didn't.

 ## Running the Ansible playbook

 Edit the [production](https://github.com/jarilammi/nameserver/blob/main/production) file to indicate either the real IP addresses or Fully Qualified Domain Names of the nameservers, loadbalancers and webservers.
-Also edit the IP addresses on lines 22 and 23 in the [roles/bind9/templates/cq.fi.j2](https://github.com/jarilammi/nameserver/blob/main/roles/bind9/templates/cq.fi.j2) template.

 Run the playbook with command: